sodadata/docs/soda-cloud/sso.md

 * grant their internal users' access to Soda Cloud from within their existing SSO solution
 * revoke their internal users' access to Soda Cloud from within their existing SSO solution if a user leaves their organization or no longer requires access to Soda Cloud
-* set up one-way user group syncing from their IdP into Soda Cloud (for Azure Active Directory and Okta, only)
+* set up one-way user group syncing from their IdP into Soda Cloud (tested and documented for Azure Active Directory and Okta)

 Soda Cloud is able to act as a service provider for any SAML 2.0 SSO identity provider.
 In particular, Soda has tested and has written instructions for setting up SSO access with the following identity providers: